-The latest versions of cPanel make it easy to choose what PHP version your site is using.
+Our PHP hosting services empower you to have full control over your PHP versions with the latest cPanel functionality.
 With just a few clicks, you can switch between different versions and even use different versions across sites in the same cPanel.
 This is especially helpful when upgrading older sites, troubleshooting, or dealing with third-party applications.
 Let’s take a look at how to make the most of PHP on all types of servers!

 PHP Versions and Server Types